 How to Fix Moisture & Condensation Between Double Pane Windows

 When condensation between double pane windows forms, the seal on the glass is broken.
 In humid climates, wooden window frames are often the culprit.
 The wood gets too wet and starts to rot and eventually the glass seal breaks down.
-In these situations, sometimes fixing the condensation between window panes is a matter of replacing a single pane and restoring its seal.
+In these situations, it's as simple as replacing the insulated glass unit.

 Tips to Fix Condensation Between Double Pane Windows

 If there’s condensation between the panes of glass, you’re likely losing money on energy costs.
 Here are some tips on how to remove moisture from between your window panes: